apache/db-jdo/README.md

 # Apache JDO

-The JDO project includes the following subprojects:
+The Apache JDO project includes the following subprojects:

-* *api* contains source to build jdo-api-{version}.jar, which defines the JDO API for Java 1.5 and later.
+* *api* contains source to build jdo-api-{version}.jar, which defines the JDO API for Java 1.8 and later.
 * *exectck* contains source to build the maven plugin to run the TCK the Reference Implementation (RI) or an implementation under test (IUT)
-* *tck* contains the JDO Technology Compatibility Kit for Java 1.5 and later.
+* *tck* contains the JDO Technology Compatibility Kit for Java 1.8 and later.
 * *parent-pom* contains the maven pom.xml that ties the projects together.

 JDO releases may be downloaded from [the Apache JDO downloads page](http://db.apache.org/jdo/downloads.html).